K-Meng/Winding-configuration-optimation-for-unipolar-gradient-coil-in-7T-3T/README.md

 # Winding-configuration-optimation-for-unipolar-gradient-coil-in-7T-3T

+The main part of the code is derived from Dr. Jeroen Siero.

 The parameters file contains the parameters required for optimization. main_checkthisone is the optimization program to be used for 7T, while draw_checkthisone includes some additional drawing functions.

 Files starting with T_ are programs designed for 3T scanners.
 Compared to 7T, since 3T scanners have more space, magnetic field homogeneity was introduced as an objective function.
 However, the optimization results were suboptimal.